 If you have exceptional circumstances or require clarification please email firstname.lastname@example.org

-There are bursaries available for the Local Industry Placement Program that you can apply for in order to receive financial assistance for the program.
+There are limited bursaries and scholarships available for the Industry Placement Programs that you can apply for in order to receive financial assistance for the program.
+This includes the Dalyell Global Mobility Scholarship, which is available to eligible international Dalyell Scholars.
 All of our placements are unpaid in order to meet the Fair Work Act.

-If you've previously received a scholarship/funding (including Business School scholarship, NCP, Endeavour, VC Global Mobility scholarship) for any Business School work integrated learning unit of study, you will only be awarded a second scholarship/funding in exceptional circumstances.
+If you've previously received a scholarship or funding (including a Business School scholarship, NCP, Endeavour, Vice-Chancellor's Global Mobility Scholarship) for any Business School work integrated learning unit of study, you will only be awarded a second scholarship or funding in exceptional circumstances.
 Priority will be given to students participating in their first work integrated learning unit of study.

-In recognition of the value that experiential learning adds to the development of a student’s employability skills, the Business School is offering the opportunity to earn credit for an unpaid placement that you have sourced yourself.
-As part of the program the WIL HUB will provide support to guide you through the process of sourcing a placement.
+In recognition of the value that experiential learning adds to the development of a student’s employability skills, the Business School is offering the opportunity to earn credit for a paid placement, unpaid placement, or voluntary work that you have sourced yourself.

-You will receive 6 credit points towards your degree by successfully completing the relevant Business School unit of study (BUSS2200 for undergraduate students and BUSS6514 for postgraduate students).
+You will receive 6 credit points towards your degree by successfully completing the relevant Business School unit of study (BWIL2150 for undergraduate students and BWIL6150 for postgraduate students).
 The unit requires you to undertake your work placement as well as academic coursework.

-Undergraduate students enrolled in any major in a Business School degree (or combined Business School degree) are eligible to apply.
+Undergraduate students enrolled in any major in a Business School degree (or combined Business School degree) are eligible to enrol.

 Postgraduate students enrolled in the following degrees are eligible to apply: